CSC207-2022F-UofT/course-project-poppin-party-peacocks/README.md

 ## A wishlist app that keeps you updated on the items you want to buy!

 ### Project Description
 This program is designed to allow the user to search for things on online retailer websites (currently only amazon is supported) and add items to a wishlist.
 The program then updates the prices of the items and notifies the user when an item is below their desired price for the item.
+Users can also view items in more detail along with their price data gathered over time.

 ## Currently implemented features
 GUI features: